This is a story about women’s work – where it is valued and where it is not, where it is seen and where it is hidden.

 Loose threads invites you to lie on the bed beneath a canopy made by my Nonna, touch the blue stitching on the quilt to listen to my mother tell stories of women in our family, and watch a projection from Tasmania, Australia of a near identical quilt made by my mother in the process of teaching me how to make the one in the space.

-The quilt is patched with printed images of women contributing to the history of computing – collected from the feminist server AnarachaServer – and of women from in my family.
+The quilt is patched with printed images of women contributing to the history of computing – collected from the feminist server AnarachaServer – and of women from my family.
 The design is based on an Anni Albers’ wall hanging and includes an IBM punch card pattern encoded with a quote from the first computer programmer, Ada Lovelace:

 “We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.”